 The electricity generated by the turbines will be transmitted directly onto Ireland’s National Grid which is managed by EirGrid for distribution around the country.
 The proposed development will make a significant contribution to Irelands Climate Action Plan 2019, which has a set a target of 8.2GW of onshore wind capacity by 2030.

 The project team is conducting a number of onsite surveys including ecology surveys, ornithology surveys, heritage surveys and site investigation work.
-In addition to these site works, we are also looking to consult with the community on the draft wind turbine layout and a high level amenity plan for publication in 2024.
+In addition to these site works, we are in the process of preparing the final wind turbine layout and a high level amenity plan for publication in 2024.